Carlos Zambrano: 2006 season

 Wildness did impact Zambrano's ability to throw complete games based on the number of pitches required to get deep into the game.
 On August 14, he shut out the Astros through eight innings on just four hits, but he also gave up seven walks, hit a batter, and recorded a wild pitch.
 He also needed 121 pitches to get through eight innings, and was replaced by closer Ryan Dempster in the ninth to finish the game.

 In his 30th start of the season on September 4, Zambrano suffered a setback leaving the game early in the second inning with lower back stiffness, but an MRI indicated no significant disc injuries.
 Zambrano gave up four hits and four walks before leaving in the shortest start in his career.
 Zambrano avoided a trip to the disabled list, but was skipped in his next two starts.
 He pitched again on September 17 against the Reds.
 Cub fans were relieved to see him pitch seven scoreless innings, and not showing any signs of the injury from his previous outing.

 He finished the 2006 season with a 16–7 record, 210 strikeouts, a 3.41 ERA, and an MLB-leading 115 walks.
-Despite the Cubs finishing with the worst record in the National League, 2006 was a transformative year for Zambrano, as he thrived under the pressure of assuming the number-one role in the Cubs' rotation as the former aces apparent, Mark Prior and Kerry Wood, were incapacitated for the vast majority of the season.
+Despite the Cubs finishing with the worst record in the National League, 2006 was a transformative year for Zambrano, as he pitched well under the pressure of assuming the number-one role in the Cubs' rotation as former top pitchers, Mark Prior and Kerry Wood, were injured for most of the season.

 2007 season

 Based on his tenure with the MLB, Zambrano was eligible for free agency at the end of the 2007 season.
 Originally, Zambrano indicated that he needed to have a new contract signed before the start of the season, but it appeared that a deal was almost in place, so his agent extended the deadline to go into the season.
 The contract was close to being done, but then the sale of the team was announced, and all talks were put on hold.
 Zambrano ultimately signed a five-year, US$91.5 million contract on August 17, 2007.

 After his last start of the 2006 season where the Cubs dropped to 30 games below .500, Zambrano identified the need for quality pitching to be added before the next season.
 The Cubs management added Ted Lilly and Jason Marquis in the off-season as part of a $300 million spending spree.
-After the acquisitions, Zambrano speculated on the fortunes for the 2007 season, declaring that he was to win the Cy Young Award and the Cubs would win the World Series.
+After the acquisitions, Zambrano made strong predictions for the 2007 season, declaring that he would win the Cy Young Award and the Cubs would win the World Series.